buildbot/buildbot/www/guanlecoja-ui/Readme.md

 Dont put both `sref` and `href` argument, this does not make sense and is not supported.

+### glTopbarContextualActionsService

+Set the contextual actions of glTopMenuContextualActions.
+You must instantiate the gl-topbar-contextual-actions directive inside a gl-topbar

+#### `glTopbarContextualActionsService.setContextualActions(action_list)`

+action_list is a list of objects containing following attributes:

+* `caption`: text of the button item
+* `help`: text for the help tooltip
+* `icon`: optional icon for the button
+* `action`: function called when the button is clicked

 ### glNotificationService

 API for storing notifications. glNotification directive uses this service to display the notifications.